Inductive Vs Deductive Approach in Research

 The inductive research approach is also known as inductive reasoning begins with observation and theories which the researcher proposes at the end of the research process.

-An investigator analyzes patterns, regularities, and resemblances in experiences for reaching to a conclusion.
+An investigator analyzes patterns, regularities, and resemblances in experiences for concluding.
 Inductive reasoning has great importance as a Scientific method.
-It is a technique which most of the scientists utilizes for developing hypothesis and theories.
+It is a technique that most scientists utilize for developing hypotheses and theories.

 Example of inductive logic: The coin which boy pulled from the bag is a penny.
 That coin is a Penny.
 A second coin from the bag is a penny.
 Therefore, all the coins in the bag are pennies.